Jahia/jcrestapi/README.md

     "children" : <children representation>,
     "versions" : <versions representation>,
     "_links" : {
-        "self" : { "href" : "<URI identifying the resource associated with this node>" }, "type" : { "href" : "<URI identifying the resource associated with this node's type>" }, "properties" : { "href" : "<URI identifying the resource associated with this node's properties>" }, "mixins" : { "href" : "<URI identifying the resource associated with this node's mixins>" }, "children" : { "href" : "<URI identifying the resource associated with this node's children>" }, "versions" : { "href" : "<URI identifying the resource associated with this node's versions>" }
+        "absolute": {
+            "rel": "absolute",
+            "href": "<An absolute URL directly usable to retrieve this node's representation>" },
+        "versions": {
+            "rel": "versions",
+            "href": "<URI identifying the resource associated with this node's versions>" },
+        "mixins": {
+            "rel": "mixins",
+            "href": "<URI identifying the resource associated with this node's mixins>" },
+        "path": {
+            "rel": "path",
+            "href": "<URI identifying the URI to access this node by path>" },
+        "children": {
+            "rel": "children",
+            "href": "<URI identifying the resource associated with this node's children>" },
+        "parent": {
+            "rel": "parent",
+            "href": "<URI identifying the resource associated with this node's parent or itself if the node is the root node>"
+        },
+        "self": {
+            "rel": "self",
+            "href": "<URI identifying the resource associated with this node>" },
+        "properties": {
+            "rel": "properties",
+            "href": "<URI identifying the resource associated with this node's properties>" },
+        "type": {
+            "rel": "type",
+            "href": "<URI identifying the resource associated with this node's type>" }
     }

-Note that it should be possible for an API client to only request a subset of the complete structure.
+Note that it is possible for an API client to only request a subset of the complete structure.
 For example, a client might only be interested in properties for a given call and not care about the rest of the structure.
-This should be handled using query parameters during the `GET` request on the node resource.

 ### <a name="properties"/>Properties representation